What is a Vector Database and How Does It Work?

 User interfaces can help significantly reduce the learning curve associated with VectorDBs.
 These interfaces also expose new features and tools that would otherwise be inaccessible.

 Phew.
-That was quite a bit of info, so we’ll summarize it right here: a vector database should have the following features: 1) scalability and tunability, 2) multi-tenancy and data isolation, 3) a complete suite of APIs, and 4) an intuitive user interface/administrative console.
+That was quite a bit of info, so we’ll summarize it right here: a vector database should have the following features: 1) scalability and tunability, 2) multi-tenancy and data isolation, 3) full access control a complete suite of APIs, and 4) an intuitive user interface/administrative console.
 In the next two sections, we’ll follow up on this concept by comparing vector databases versus vector search libraries and vector search plugins, respectively.

 How to Use a Vector Database with LLMs for Your GenAI applications?